sebastianspicker/relution-policy-workbench/README.md

 ## Current Focus
 Use the next review to check behavior before adding surface area.
 Keep the next pass focused on verification and smaller changes.

+## Features
+- Left compliance concrete enough for the next pass to build on.

+- The older setup fragments have been reduced to the useful parts.